US-Canada border towns assess damage from devastating floods

 More rain fell in Bellingham from Saturday through Monday — about 5.57 inches (14.14 centimeters) — than normally falls there during all of November, according to National Weather Service data.
 The normal monthly rain total is 5.2 inches (13.2 centimeters) for November, the weather agency said.

+Transportation officials on Washington’s Olympic Peninsula — where the Coast Guard earlier in the week rescued 10 people stranded by floodwaters — on Wednesday were also assessing conditions and clearing debris from closed roads.

 Washington Gov. Jay Inslee on Monday declared a severe weather state of emergency in 14 counties.
-British Columbia Premier John Horgan declared a state of emergency Wednesday following the unprecedented flooding.
+Inslee was expected to visit Ferndale on Wednesday to survey storm damage and meet with first responders, families and officials.

 It was the second major widespread flood event in the northwest part of Washington state in less than two years, and climate change is fueling more powerful and frequent severe weather, Whatcom County officials told the Bellingham Herald.